 Highly engaging environment

 To help with your transition to University we run multiple group tutorials in the early years to offer you an excellent introduction to University study.
-This includes small group tutorials in years 1 and 2 in which up to 4 students meet weekly with our staff for to cover mathematics and physics topics, and full year weekly discussion tutorials, that discusses topical material in physics, core skills for physicists and novel problems.
+This includes small group tutorials in year 1 in which up to 4 students meet weekly with our staff for to cover mathematics and physics topics, and full year weekly discussion tutorials in years 1 and 2, that discusses topical material in physics, core skills for physicists and novel problems.